AlexHoorn/MovieLocationsOntology/data/README.md

 [Sample](imdb_data/converted_data/samples/character_sample.csv)

 This table adds characters and their actors to a show.
 A show can have **multiple** characters.
-It's important to note that **these actors are not to be added directly to the show**.
+It is important to note that **these actors are not to be added directly to the show**.
 This should be through inference instead.
 Further information of each specific actor is added to the ontology through the [person](#person) table.

 | Column      | Meaning                        |
 | :---------- | :----------------------------- |